Risk Management Principles & Practices

 based on Construction Industry Institute (CII) best practices

 This one-day course offers participants the opportunity to learn how to effectively implement risk management principles and practices in small and midsize capital projects.
 Projects under $20 million can carry substantial risk, but the size of the project doesn’t normally warrant a full-time risk manager.
 This course is designed for project leaders who are tasked with managing project risk and are seeking a practical, easy-to-use risk management process they can implement, along with the supporting tools.

-In this course, we will introduce CII’s risk management best practices, scaled for time-efficient use in small and midsize projects.
+In this course, we will introduce the Construction Industry Institutes’s risk management best practices, scaled for time-efficient use in small and midsize capital projects.
 Using interactive case studies, participants will work in small project teams to apply course learnings and conduct a risk identification workshop, complete an assessment of identified risks, and develop risk responses.

 Participants will benefit from hands-on experience in utilizing easy-to-use risk tools and templates for small and midsize projects (included in the course package).